robacarp/nemucod_decrypt/README.md

 A ransomware dubbed Nemucod or DECRYPT.txt rapidly encrypts files using a weak XOR encryption.
 Without the key, it is still difficult to recover the ransomed data.
 However, the XOR encryption key is easily derived by comparing a known good file to its encrypted counterpart.
 I read about the encryption technique and the possibility of deriving a key and decrypting files manually sounded like a great learning experience, so here it is.

-The Nemucod ransomware is easy to identidy by a signature text file it leaves on the Windows desktop of a victim computer.
+The Nemucod ransomware is easy to identify by a signature text file it leaves on the Windows desktop of a victim computer.
 I've redacted some parts of this sample:

 > ATTENTION!
 >